lighttransport/tinyusdz/README.md

   * [x] clang 3.4 or later https://clang.llvm.org/cxx_status.html
   * [x] llvm-mingw(clang) supported

-## USDZ file format

-USDZ is actually an uncompressed zip file.
-USDZ(ZIP) contains usd(binary or ascii) and resources(e.g. image/auduo files)

 ## Build

 ### Integrate to your app

+If you are using CMake, just include tinyusdz repo with `add_subdirectory`.

-Recomended way is simply copy `src` and `include` folder to your app, and add `*.cc` files to your app's build system.
+Another way is simply copy `src` folder to your app, and add `*.cc` files to your app's build system.
+All include paths are set relative from `src` folder, so you can just add include directory to `src` folder.

 See `<tinyusdz>/CMakeLists.txt` and [examples/sdlviewer/CMakeLists.txt](examples/sdlviewer/CMakeLists.txt) for details.

 It may not be recommend to use tinyusdz as a git submodule, since the repo contains lots of codes required to build TinyUSDZ examples but these are not required for your app.